-Surface soil SARs in the cut areas had increased markedly, reversing the trend of the last year, to the highest values since 2007.
+Surface soil SARs in the cut areas remained high, some plots increasing and some decreasing from the last year, which had the highest values since 2007.
 The sum of the SAR and KAR exceeded the upper safe threshold, increasing the risk of soil deflocculation.
 The grazed areas had satisfactory SARs.

-Herbage cobalt levels in the cut areas were again below the minimum recommended value for animal health requirements.
+This year, herbage was analysed for titanium as a measure of soil contamination, none of which was found.
+Herbage cobalt levels in all areas except one plot were below the minimum recommended value for animal health requirements.

-Autumn 2015 deep leaching profiles
+Autumn 2016 deep leaching profiles

-The March 2015 deep soil sampling survey report found that annual (to February 2015) nitrogen application to the sampled cut areas had increased by 48%, and winter application by 62%, over values recorded for the previous year.
-The profile nitrogen mass to 3 m depth of the cut areas was 283% greater than the last year and was likely to result in considerable leaching losses.
-In all plots, nitrate concentration was higher throughout the soil profile, indicating an even increase in nitrogen loading.
+The March 2016 deep soil sampling survey report found that annual (to February 2016) nitrogen application to the sampled cut areas had decreased by 12%, and winter application by 22%, from values recorded for the previous year.
+The profile nitrogen mass to 3 m depth of the cut areas was 25% lower than the last year's high.
+To reduce the potential for excess leaching, the measured profile mass needs to be lowered further.

 As usual in the grazed areas, there was large variation between and within the profiles as a result of the uneven distribution of nitrogen from livestock urine, making trend analysis difficult.
-Again, a control plot adjacent to the cut area showed elevated nitrate concentration at the bottom at the bottom of the profile, which was attributed to underground flow from the cut area.
+Again, a control plot adjacent to the cut area showed elevated nitrate concentration at the bottom of the profile, which was attributed to underground flow from the cut area.